 Take a Vipassana course here

-Finally, whether one wishes to address their habit patterns, it's simply up to one's decision.
-There is no right and wrong, but simply a choice of what kind of life one wishes to live.
+Finally, whether one wishes to address their habit patterns, it's simply a matter of choice.

 Develop Experienced Knowledge

 Begin welcoming the sensation of pain into your life.
-So, whether you are experiencing pain whilst exercising, or feeling the pain of procrastination when faced with a daunting task, learn to just go forward to embrace the pain.
-At first, the pain will feel more intense than before, but with time what you will realize is that pain will gradually disappear.
+So, whether you are experiencing pain whilst exercising or procrastinating, learn to just go forward to embrace the pain.
+At first, the pain will feel more intense than before as you focus your attention on it, but with time what you will realize is that the pain will gradually disappear.

 The Creator's Meditation / VipassanaLink here